coderofsalvation/bashwapp/README.md

 ### Why is this handy ###

+* To have a html/css frontend for bash
-Well for rapid desktop application development.
+* to aid rapid desktop application development.

-Instead of fiddling with gui toolkits, c/c++, or with webservers, you can just use this shellscript which serves htmlfiles to your local browser.
+Instead of fiddling with gui toolkits, textmode interfaces, c/c++, you can just use (this) bashscript (the best swiss armyknife out there).
+It can easily serve htmlfiles to your local browser to interact with bash.

 ### How does it work ###